Mirror and Prism Methods

 Systems that rotate the images head to head or tail to tail have this distortion in the same sense, and therefore it usually isn't noticable in stereo viewing of pictorial subjects and needn't be corrected.
 For precision measurement work it still requires rectification.

 If you want to see this distortion in its worst case, photograph a playing-card lying on a piece of quadrille paper, aiming the camera straight down onto the paper.
 Use the widest angle setting your stereo device permits.
-Skew-keystone distortion is worse with wide angles of view, and least with narrow angles.
+Perspective disparity is worse with wide angles of view, and least with narrow angles.
 However, cross-eyed viewing of rather large images tends to compensate for this distortion by introducing the same kind of distortion in the opposite sense.
 Anyway, it's a wonder anyone gets comfortably viewable stereos with this method.

 In this test we notice that the mirrored image is slightly darker, as expected, due to the mirror's light loss in reflection.
 SPM can easily balance this with its "auto color balance" function.
 I didn't do that here.
-The direct image (right eye) was relatively undistorted, while the mirror image showed the most keystone distortion.

 The final result still shows shear distortion of 3d space (in the dice), but for most subjects this is too small to notice.
 This kind of distortion warps rectangular solids into paralellopipeds.
 You can also see this effect on the rectangular eraser in the picture of the rubber bands above.